JeroenSchols/COMSET-GISCUP/README.md

 In order to run the COMSET simulator, the project should simply be cloned, built, and then it is ready to run.
-The simulator comes up with a naive search strategies implemented in **UserExamples.RandomDestinationFleetManager**.
+We provide a naive **UserExamples.RandomDestinationFleetManager** as an example and as documentation.
+For empty agents
-With this strategy, for empty agents the **RandomDestinationFleetManager** randomly chooses an intersection on the map as a destination and travels to the destination along the shortest travel time path.
+the **RandomDestinationFleetManager** randomly chooses an intersection on the map as a destination and travels to the destination along the shortest travel time path.
 When the destination is reached, the agent randomly chooses another intersection as the next destination.